 Icing sugar, for dusting

 Set oven to 180C (fan) /Gas 5.
 Grease a 12 hole tin with butter.

 While you are waiting get your mincemeat ready (see below).
-Then sprinkle flour onto your kitchen table and rolling pin and roll roll half the pastry out to approx the thickness of a pound coin.
-Use your pastry cutter or a tall glass to cut out 12 circles, then pop them into your and put back in the fridge to chill for 30 minutes.
+Then sprinkle flour onto your kitchen table and use your rolling pin to roll half the pastry out to approx the thickness of a pound coin.
+Use a pastry cutter or a tall glass to cut out 12 circles, then pop them into your and put back in the fridge to chill for 30 minutes.

 While your mince pie bases are in the fridge, roll out the second half of the pastry to the same thickness.
 Using a smaller cutter or glass than before, cut out another 12 circles (or stars if you are making open mince pies), to be your pie lid.
 Knead (squash) the leftover pastry together, roll it out and cut into shapes to decorate the tops of your pies (stars are nice and easy!).

 The best way to make your mince pies really stand out is to buy some good-quality mincemeat and then add a few extras to really make the flavours dance.

 Spoon your mincemeat into the mixing bowl, breaking it up as you go.
 Then pour in the sloe gin, add the apple, ginger, dried fruits and mixed spice and mix together.
 You really can add as much or as little gin as you like - if you leave it for a few mins the fruit will soak up the alcohol, the longer you leave it, the more you can add!

 Once you’re happy get your mince pie bases out of the fridge and add approx 1 tbsp mincemeat mixture into each one.